Persistence, patience and costly information acquisition: Steady-state analysis

 Rearranging this equation yields a quadratic

 in~$\rho^2$, with roots

 The negative root is infeasible; rejecting it yields the result. \end{proof} \fi

-For example, suppose~$(\vm,c,\delta)=(1,4,0.99)$.
-Then~$\rho^*\approx0.8$, which is where the bottom curve in the top-right panel of Figure~\ref{fig:steady-state} attains its minimum.

-The non-monotonicity of~$V^*$ in~$\rho$ stems from the agent's dynamic incentives: he wants to minimize his overall costs both now and in the future.
-Letting~$\delta=0$ removes his dynamic incentives and makes~$V^*=\sqrt{c}$ constant in~$\rho$.
-Raising the discount factor~$\delta$ makes the agent care more about his future costs.
+If~$\delta>0$, then the agent has an incentive to lower future instrumental costs by raising current acquisition costs.
+Letting~$\delta=0$ removes this incentive and makes~$V^*=\sqrt{c}$ constant in~$\rho$.
+Raising the discount factor~$\delta$ makes the agent care more about his future instrumental costs.
 He lowers these costs by learning more about the state's current value, lowering~$V^*$ by raising~$x^*$.
 Figure~\ref{fig:steady-state} illustrates this behavior for specific parameter values; Proposition~\ref{prop:steady-state-delta} establishes the behavior for \emph{all} parameter values.